 After three long years of waiting for all my personal belongings to arrive in London, I will finally reunite with the contents of my townhouse in the US in mid-January 2016.
 I’ll write a blog post about the international shipping process later, as well as a review of the international shipping company I am using.
 I’ll include why I’ve waited three years to send all of my items in these blog posts too.

 When my 45+ boxes arrive in London, I will finally have all my baking pans and dishes that I used faithfully every year in America before I moved to London.
+Some expats, recommended US Citizens opening a bank account in the UK

 This means next year I will be baking all my favourite Italian Christmas cookie recipes for my husband (Mr. Sunny), his family, my friends, and all his work mates.